Theodor Innitzer: The Anschluss

-Innitzer's role in early 20th century Austrian history remains disputed, because of his involvement in politics.
-Despite being intimidated into supporting the Anschluss after being assaulted by Nazi supporters, Innitzer became a critic of the Nazis and was subject to further violent intimidation from them.
+Innitzer's role in early 20th century Austrian history remains disputed because of his involvement in politics.
+Despite early support for the Anschluss, Innitzer became a critic of National Socialism and was subject to further violent intimidation.

 This assessment stems from his cooperation with the Austro-fascist government of Engelbert Dollfuß and Kurt Schuschnigg from 1934 to 1938, which based many of its economic and social policies on the teachings of the Catholic Church.
 He and the other Austrian Catholic bishops signed a declaration endorsing the Anschluss, set up by Gauleiter Josef Bürckel, and signed by Innitzer with "Heil Hitler!".
-Without the bishops' consent the Nazi regime disseminated this statement throughout the German Reich.
-Upon hearing of this act, Pope Pius XI ordered Cardinal Innitzer to sign a clarification, which was then published in L'Osservatore Romano.
+Without the bishops' consent, the Nazi regime disseminated this statement throughout the German Reich.

 Vatican Radio had recently broadcast a vehement denunciation of the Nazi action, and Cardinal Pacelli (soon to become Pope Pius XII) ordered Innitzer to report to the Vatican.
 Before meeting with Pius XI, Innitzer met with Pacelli, who had been outraged by Innitzer's statement.
-He made it clear that Innitzer needed to retract and was made to sign a new statement, issued on behalf of all the Austrian bishops, which provided: "The solemn declaration of the Austrian bishops... was clearly not intended to be an approval of something that was not and is not compatible with God's law".
-The Vatican newspaper also reported that the bishops' earlier statement had been issued without the approval of the Holy See, with the fairly neutral Pope Pius XI disagreeing totally with Innitzer.
+He made it clear that Innitzer needed to retract and was made to sign a new statement, issued on behalf of all the Austrian bishops, which asserted that "the solemn declaration of the Austrian bishops ... was clearly not intended to be an approval of something that was not and is not compatible with God's law."
+The Vatican newspaper also reported that the bishops' earlier statement had been issued without the approval of the Holy See.

 Nazi intimidation

 In April 1938, in honour of Hitler's birthday, Cardinal Innitzer had ordered that all Austrian churches fly the swastika flag, ring bells, and pray for Hitler.
-Despite this Innitzer called a day of prayer in the Cathedral of St. Stephen of Vienna for 7 October 1938, which was attended by almost 9,000 parishioners, mostly young people.
-In the sermon Innitzer declared that "we must confess our faith in our Führer, for there is just one Führer: Jesus Christ", which greatly angered the Nazi leaders: about 100 Nazis, among them many older members of the Hitler Youth, ransacked the archbishop's residence the very next day.
+Innitzer also called a day of prayer in the Cathedral of St. Stephen of Vienna for 7 October 1938, which was attended by almost 9,000 people, mostly young people.
+In the sermon, Innitzer declared that "we must confess our faith in our Führer, for there is just one Führer: Jesus Christ."
+Nazi leaders were angered: about 100 Nazis, among them many older members of the Hitler Youth, ransacked the archbishop's residence the next day.
 In Britain, the Catholic Herald provided the following contemporary account on 14 October 1938: